 Instructor: Steve Russell

-Connecticut Technical High School System's Information Systems Technology course breakdown by grade.
+Connecticut Technical Education and Career System's Information Technology course breakdown by grade.

 Each student is required to complete four years of a Career Technical Education program.